festicket/front-end-meta/proposals/z-index.md

 `;
 ```

-The utility funciton returns the z-index as a number so that you can manipulate this value in **exceptional** circumstances where a more specific hierarchy is required.
+The utility function returns the z-index as a number so that you can manipulate this value in **exceptional** circumstances where a more specific hierarchy is required.

 ```js
 export const AboveModal = styled.div`